RabbitHoleHelp/rabbitholehelp.github.io/_posts/2021-02-02-Discord-rules.md

 📏-rules

 **Welcome to Rabbithole.help**
-**part 2: The memoryhole**
-:pepehands: :hole:

 Rules:
 - listen to the admins and moderators
 - respect each other
 - no calls for violence
 - free chat in #💬-main-chat and #🗨-alt-chat
-- admins can and will remove whoever needed :npc:
+- admins can and will remove whoever needed

 The channels under the RESEARCH SHARING category:
 - we collect links relevant to each channel